How do you create an entity optimization roadmap?

 Inventory current signals, identify the highest-impact gaps, prioritize by reputation impact, and sequence the work over 3 to 12 months with measurable milestones.
 The roadmap turns the gap analysis into an ordered plan.

 An entity optimization roadmap turns a gap analysis into a sequenced, accountable plan, because entity work has dependencies and a wrong order wastes months.
-It starts with a full inventory of current signals – Knowledge Panel status, Wikipedia and Wikidata state, schema coverage, citation quality, description consistency.
+It starts with a full inventory of current signals: Knowledge Panel status, Wikipedia and Wikidata state, schema coverage, citation quality, description consistency.
 From there we identify the highest-impact gaps, not always the obvious ones; a resolution failure that splits an executive into two entities matters more than a missing directory listing.
 We then prioritize by reputation impact and sequence the work over a realistic horizon, typically 3 to 12 months, with milestones, because some pieces are fast (schema, Wikidata) and some are slow and conditional (a Wikipedia article requires genuine notability and patient, disclosed editing).
-The roadmap respects dependencies – the entity home and canonical description come before the sameAs linking that points to them.
-We build in checkpoints that re-test the AI engine answers with AIQ™, so progress is measured by how the systems describe the entity, not by tasks completed.
+The roadmap respects dependencies: the entity home and canonical description come before the sameAs linking (identifiers that tell Google your various profiles are the same entity) that points to them.
+We build in checkpoints that re-test the AI engine answers with AIQ, so progress is measured by how the systems describe the entity, not by tasks completed.

 Last reviewed: 20/05/2026